 Troy Hewitt, 23 from Sydney, Final Year of Masters of Geology, Macquarie University

 Mentor/Scholar Selection Process

 We aim to match gender identity, sexual orientation or sexual characteristics, location and academic/professional interests of both scholar and mentor.
-This process is challenging given the odds of finding the right fit for our Scholar, so registration of your interest in mentoring is very important.
+This process is very challenging given the odds of finding the right fit for our Scholar, so a registration of your interest in mentoring is very important.

 This process also means that it may take some time for us to find a match with a registered mentor.
 So when we do think we might have a match with you we contact you and confirm your continuing interest before taking the next steps.

 These steps involve reference checking, probity checks with ASIO and the police.
 You will be required to sign a Volunteer Agreement and adhere to The Pinnacle Foundation Code of Conduct.
 We provide both mentor and scholar with Mentoring Guidelines as well as a briefing session at the commencement of any new relationship.
 We provide an opportunity for both mentor and scholar to meet to assess whether a positive relationship is likely since it is not in our interest for a relationship to continue if it is not going to be beneficial to the Scholar.